 - The “Membership Year” shall run from the 1st of October to the 30th of September.

-- The “Executive” means the Executive Officers, and includes the Commodore, Vice-Commodore, Secretary, Treasurer, and the Paddling Director.
+- The “Executive” means the Executive Officers, and includes the Commodore, Vice-Commodore, Secretary, Treasurer, and Paddling Director.

 - The “Board” means the directors of the Club, including the Executive Officers and Past Commodore, as well as positions deemed appropriate by the Executive.